Yuval Rosenberg appears in the following:

 Gov. David Paterson will not run for election this year, but he insists he will serve out the remainder of his term in office.

-The embattled governor, who faces allegations that he and the state police interfered with a domestic violence case against a longtime aide, announced Friday afternoon that he ...
+The embattled governor, who faces allegations that he and the state police interfered with a domestic violence case against a longtime aide, ...

 Thursday, February 25, 2010

 The move follows a NYT story that questioned whether Paterson's administration interfered in a domestic violence incident.

 New York Gov. David Paterson has suspended a close aide and called for an investigation into his own administration, following a report by The New York Times that questioned whether Paterson exerted improper influence in trying to protect the aide and avoid political embarrassment.